RavenReloaded/.github/profile/README.md

   </a>
 </div>

+---

 <div align="center">

-**Raven Reloaded** is a modern Minecraft cheat client for version **1.8.9**, based on the original Raven XD project, completely redesigned with a focus on up-to-dateness, versatility, modern architecture, and appearance.
+**Raven Reloaded** is a modern Minecraft cheat client for **version 1.8.9**, based on the original Raven XD project.
+Fully redesigned with a focus on modern architecture, performance, and clean visuals.

 ![gray0_ctp_on_line](https://github.com/user-attachments/assets/166e0de9-2dc0-4935-8b65-963d5e92fccd)